Ayesha Curry teaches us that in the age of oversharing, transparency is not always best

 Article By Ann Landry // EEW Magazine // Spiritual

-Take the case of Ayesha Curry, Christian chef, cookbook author, and wife of NBA player Stephen Curry, for example.
-Her recent revelations that she desires male attention outside her marriage and feels insecure because many beautiful women compete for her megastar spouse’s affection, created chaos, drama, and widespread misunderstanding online.
+Ayesha Curry, Christian chef, cookbook author, and wife of NBA player Stephen Curry was lambasted on social media for a recent revelation that she desires male attention from men other than her husband and sometimes feels insecure because many beautiful women compete for her megastar spouse’s affection.

-In response to the online blowback, the ridiculed CEO wrote on Instagram, “I have never been one to cage my feelings and emotions to any capacity.
+Speaking of giving, the ridiculed CEO did provide a response to her criticizers and detractors.
+She wrote on Instagram, “I have never been one to cage my feelings and emotions to any capacity.
 I am human.
 It brings me pure joy to speak my mind, be vulnerable at times and to know myself inside and out.”

 She added, “I really want to take the time to encourage everyone to speak their truth regardless of perception, fitting into a mold or offending someone, because it’s YOUR truth.
 And that’s okay!”

-Though Curry asserted that “willingness to speak on your thoughts unashamedly is being secure,” the Bible teaches us in 1 Thessalonians 4:11 that we should “study to be quiet.”
-In this age of over-sharing, transparency is not always best, even if those are your true feelings.
+1 Thessalonians 4:11 says that we should “study to be quiet.”
+So then, in this age of over-sharing, transparency is not always best, even if those are your true feelings.

-Take it to the Lord in prayer and leave it there.
-God is the best secret-keeper and issue-rectifier anywhere.
+Take your issues to the Lord in prayer and leave them there.
+By the way, God is the best secret-keeper and issue-rectifier anywhere!